Pink Summons Cases in New York City

 Little information is easily available for those with questions about pink summonses.
 Therefore, people are often left to rely for answers to questions from the police officer who gave them the ticket or from others who may have had summonses in the past.
 These are unreliable sources of information.
 As well meaning as the police officers may be, it has been our experience that they routinely provide misinformation to those they are giving summonses.
 For example, the police will often tell out of towners who are leaving well before the appearance date that they should "go to court the next day to advance the case".
 This is nonsense.
 It is impossible.
 It won't work.
 For reliable information regarding such common issues, review our list of frequently asked questions and reliable answers.

 Shalley and Murray is the New York City criminal defense law firm that provides the information for and maintains this site.
 To find out more about Shalley and Murray, or to learn how to contact a New York City criminal defense lawyer from Shalley and Murray, review the Shalley and Murray profile page.
 To learn about the broader criminal justice system in New York City in greater detail visit our main site for New York City Criminal Lawyer Information.

 The content in this site is developed and sponsored by Shalley and Murray, a new york city criminal defense firm.
 Shalley and Murray is a private criminal defense law firm that can help with your pink summons case.
 Learn more about hiring an attorney from Shalley and Murray.

 We are not the court.
 We provide this site for free for people who need information about pink summonses.
 If you would like to contact us about helping you with a pink summons, call us or text us at 718-268-2171.

 Related New York Criminal Court Links

-The following are links to related sites with more information about pink summons cases or information about other aspects of the New York Criminal Justice System, including a link to webcrims, a way to check online where and when your case (including pink summons matter) is pending:
+The following are links to related sites or web pages with more information about pink summons cases or information about other aspects of the New York Criminal Justice System, including a link to webcrims, a way to check online where and when your case (including pink summons matter) is pending:

 Criminal Convictions Now Can Be Sealed in New York!